Why Cryptocurrency Is Rising in Popularity in Latin America| 03 December, 2020

 Cryptocurrency has been a craze that has dominated the news and media in the 2010s.
 It first started to get attention when Bitcoin started to rise in price in 2011.
 At the beginning of 2011, Bitcoin was worth just $0.30.
 It fluctuated a lot over the next two years, plateauing at a little over $13 in early 2013.
 However, by 2014 the price had risen to $770.
 Today the price is nearly $15,000 in USD, and it peaked at almost $20,000 in 2017.
 There are even Bitcoin online casinos.

 Bitcoin is just one of many forms of cryptocurrency.
-After Bitcoin started to rise to astronomical prices, other forms of cryptocurrency started to appear.
-Now there are thousands of different cryptocurrencies available.
+After Bitcoin started to rise to astronomical prices, other forms of cryptocurrency started to appear, and it’s now always worth keeping an eye on Ethereum price too.
+But, there are thousands of different cryptocurrencies available.
 There are so many available that many people make their living by buying and selling cryptocurrency like you would buy and sell stocks on the stock market.

 Cryptocurrency does not have a practical use in many areas.
 However, there are some online companies that are starting to accept it as a form of payment.
 Additionally, Latin Americans have started to embrace cryptocurrency as a store of value while their fiat currencies depreciate.
 Most of them use Bitcoin because it is the most famous and reliable form of cryptocurrency.
 Furthermore, Bitcoin adoption is driven in the region by the lack of banking access and remittance needs.